openpaperwork/pyocr/README.markdown

     lang=lang,
     builder=pyocr.builders.TextBuilder()
 )
+# txt is a Python string

 word_boxes = tool.image_to_string(
     Image.open('test.png'),
     lang="eng",
     builder=pyocr.builders.WordBoxBuilder()
 )
+# list of box objects.
+For each box object:
+#   box.content is the word in the box
+#   box.position is its position on the page (in pixels)
+#
+# Beware that some OCR tools (Tesseract for instance)
+# may return empty boxes

 line_and_word_boxes = tool.image_to_string(
     Image.open('test.png'), lang="fra",
     builder=pyocr.builders.LineBoxBuilder()
 )
+# list of line objects.
+For each line object:
+#   line.word_boxes is a list of word boxes (the individual words in the line)
+#   line.content is the whole text of the line
+#   line.position is the position of the whole line on the page (in pixels)
+#
+# Beware that some OCR tools (Tesseract for instance)
+# may return empty boxes

 # Digits - Only Tesseract (not 'libtesseract' yet !)
 digits = tool.image_to_string(